roberttaylor426/roberttaylor426.github.com/index.md

 title: Reified reasonings on software development
 tagline: by Robert Taylor
 ---

+## Hello!

+You've caught me in the process of migrating my old blog to GitHub.
+This is all you're getting for now:

 <ul class="posts">
   {% for post in site.posts %}
     <li><span>{{ post.date | date_to_string }}</span> &raquo; <a href="{{ BASE_PATH }}{{ post.url }}">{{ post.title }}</a></li>